NickSchweitzer/TextSerializer/Docs/Reference/TheCodingMonkey.Serialization/IniFieldAttribute/Size.md

 # IniFieldAttribute.Size property

-Maximum length in the CSV file that this field should take up.
+Maximum length in the INI file that this field should take up.

 ```csharp
 public int Size { get; set; }